 Find your major by exploring our Common Body of Knowledge, a set of core courses from each business area.

-Make every step the right step with the one-on-one guidance of our student development specialist.
+Make every step the right step with the one-on-one guidance of our coordinator for undergraduate advising.